Do you hate writing cover letters? You’re not alone! Most jobseekers hate writing them. What’s more, most people can’t write them well.

 8. Make your adjectives paint a colorful picture

 Using flavorless adjectives such as good or nice will make you sound average.
 You definitely don't want to sink into mediocrity.
-Don't use language that downplays your abilities and opt for adjectives with added value like attentive, competent, mature, or vigorous.
+Don't use language that downplays your abilities and opt for powerful adjectives with added value like attentive, competent, mature, or vigorous.

 9. Express genuine humility